thoughtbot/maybe_haskell/release/maybe_haskell.md

 ## The Functor Laws

-As mentioned, type class laws are a formal way of defining what it means for implementations to be "well-behaved".
-If someone writes a library function and says it can work with "any `Functor`", that code can rely both on that type having an `fmap` implementation, and that it operates in accordance with these laws.
+As mentioned, type class laws are a formal way of defining what it means for implementations to be "well-behaved."
+If someone writes a library function and says it can work with "any `Functor`", that code can rely both on that type having an `fmap` implementation, and on its operating in accordance with these laws.

 ### The first Functor law